 8 May, Kottayam, Kerala – Bharata Yatra 2010

 During satsang, Amma talked about the importance of giving.
-‘Without giving and taking, there is no life’.
-She stressed on the negative effect that alcohol and intoxicants have on individuals and the society, and urged people to shun such bad habits.
+‘Without giving and taking, there is no life.’
+She stressed the negative effect that alcohol and intoxicants have on individuals and society, and urged people to shun such bad habits.
 ‘When you take intoxicants, it isn’t alcohol or ganja that you consume.
-It is the tears and blood of your family and friends’ Amma reminded every one.
+It is the tears and blood of your family and friends,’ Amma reminded everyone.

 There were a variety of cultural performances by the students of Amrita Vidyalayam.
-Amma sang a beautiful set of bhajans, and led a short meditation.
-All people were given free food and Amma gave darshan from 10 in the night until 8 in the morning the next day.
+Amma sang a beautiful set of bhajans and led a short meditation.
+All people were given free food and Amma gave darshan from 10 at night until 8 in the morning the next day.